Part 5 of 8: Retention Time and Flow Patterns

 An ASB differs from an activated sludge system in many ways.
 One of the most important, but least recognized differences is that ASBs constantly change, while an activated sludge plant essentially maintains its original capacity and configuration.
 By design, ASBs accumulate solids, resulting in a slow but steady reduction in system capacity and change in flow patterns.
 Con sequently, regular system surveys utilizing tracer studies, basin profiles, and sludge depth measurements are critical to ensure that the system is not allowed to reach the point at which it no longer is capable of providing the desired effluent quality.

 Environmental Business Specialists can design a study for your system to determine retention time, the volume under aeration, % utilization, and flow patterns.
 These studies can provide valuable information needed to make sound technical decisions regarding such items as dredging, baffle placement, and aeration/mixing optimization.
-To see a report from an example study, click here.

 This article is adapted from “Aerated Stabilization Basins in the Pulp and Paper Industry” by Paul Klopping and Mike Foster.
 2003.
 Callan & Brooks.
 For information on purchasing a copy of this manual, contact EBS.